apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get replication cluster

-It gives a list of replication clusters for a given namespace.
+You can get the list of replication clusters for a given namespace.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->